harvey-fin/absence-bench/README.md

 In the paper, we perform several analyses on AbsenceBench.
 This section provides further details regarding data generation and evaluation procedures used in these analyses.

 ### Needle-in-a-haystack (NIAH)
 We compare our evaluation setting to the NIAH test setting in the Poetry and GitHub PRs domains.
 To generate data for these two domains under the NIAH setting, run the data generation scripts under `dataset_construction` directory separately with the `--use_needles` argument enabled.
+In addition, you will need to add your own "needles" file to the directory.
 Example usage that saves data to `data/poetry_needles.jsonl`
 ```bash
 python dataset_construction/process_poetry.py \
     --input_file data/poetry_raw.jsonl \